ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

         print(f"Failed to connect to {host} with password: {password}")
 ```

-This script tries to connect to the server with the provided passwords.
-If the connection is successful, it prints the password used to connect.
+This script attempts to connect to the SSH server using the provided passwords.
+If a connection is successful, it prints the password used.

-This shows the threat of weak passwords or weakly configured services in compromising hosts.
+This example highlights the severe risk posed by weak passwords and emphasizes the importance of securing services with strong, unique passwords and proper configurations to prevent unauthorized access.

 ### Mitigation

-To mitigate the risk of weak passwords, it is essential to enforce strong password policies.
+Effective mitigation strategies include enforcing strong password policies, implementing public key authentication for SSH, disabling password authentication where possible, and deploying security tools like `fail2ban` to block brute force attacks.

-Even better for SSH, you can use public key authentication and disable password authentication.
+These measures collectively enhance security by reducing the risk posed by weak passwords and misconfigurations.

-Finally, it is also recommended to use tools like `fail2ban` to block brute force attacks.
+## Exploiting a Vulnerability (e.g., Log4j)

 # Launching the Attack